tttmmmyyyy/fixlang/Document.md

 ## Module and imports

-In Fix, values, functions, types and traits defined in a source file is collected to a module.
-Each source file has to declare the name of the module it defines by `module {module_name};`.
+In Fix, all entities (values, functions, types and traits) defined in a source file is collected to form a module.
+Each source file has to declare the name of the module by `module {module_name};`.
 The first letter of the module name must be capitalized.
+Module name is used as the top-level item of the namespace of entities defined in a source file.

-As in other languages, a single program can be constructed from multiple source files.
+You can import other module by `import {module_name};`.
 As an example, consider a program consists of two source files:

 `lib.fix`:
 ```